Economic Transformation Programme: Oil, gas and energy

 As of 2010, the energy sector has been an important part of Malaysia’s economic growth and constitutes about 20 percent of GDP.
 The Malaysian government plans to increase diversification of the energy industry, increase exploration for new oil and gas resources, enhance production from known reserves, and encourage the use of alternative energy source such as nuclear, solar, and hydro-electric.
 The government is working to meet these goals 12 of what it calls "entry point projects" or EPPs.
 The government wants the energy sectors contribution to gross national income to rise from RM110 billion in 2009 to RM241 billion in 2020.
 Achieving this goal will create more than 50,000 new jobs with large proportion of these being for skilled professionals such as engineers and geologists.
 Achieving these goals will require RM218 billion in funding.
 The government claims only 1 percent of this funding will come from the public sector.
 An extra RM64 billion will be needed to make up for the expected decline in oil production.
 Tax rebates for improved energy efficiency are expected to cost RM12 billion.

 Another tool introduced was the Risk Service Contract.
 The employment of optimising techniques and technologies that are cost-efficient to safeguard profitability is crucial in the oil and gas sector, in particular with regard to the risk service contract (RSC) applied to enhance production of marginal fields.
-According to think thank Arc Media Global, "With some 106 marginal oil fields containing 580 million barrels of oil, Malaysia is Southeast Asia’s second largest oil and gas producing nation."
+According to think tank Arc Media Global, "With some 106 marginal oil fields containing 580 million barrels of oil, Malaysia is Southeast Asia’s second largest oil and gas producing nation."
 On 26 July 2011, at the Production Optimisation Week Asia in Kuala Lumpur, it was discussed that the RSC is essentially a contract that significantly increases an operator’s risks of exposure.
 In this case, the awardees or the consortium bears almost all the operating risks and is not paid in the event that the project or system fails.